brilliantlabsAR/docs/micropython/micropython.md

 | `read(addr, n)` **function** ❌                | Reads `n` number of bytes from the 16-bit address `addr`, and returns a **list** of bytes
 | `write(addr,data[])`&nbsp;**function**&nbsp;❌ | Writes all bytes from a given list `bytes[]` to the 16-bit address `addr`
 | `power(power_on)` **function** ❌              | Powers up the FPGA if `True` is given otherwise powers down with `False`.
 If no argument is given, the current powered state of the FPGA is returned
 | `update(url)` **function** ❌                  | Downloads and reboots the FPGA with a bitstream provided from the `url`.
-Automatically wakes up the FPGA if it was shutdown.
-Returns a status once completed:<br>- `'DONE'` if completed successfully<br>- `'NO_CONNECTION'` if the URL could not be reached.
-In this case, the update isn't performed, and the FPGA continues to run the existing bitstream<br>- `'INCOMPLETE_DOWNLOAD'` if the download wasn't successful.
-In this case, the FPGA will be no longer be running as a valid image is not available.
-Another update must be performed<br>- `'BAD_BITSTREAM'` if the bitstream was written, but the FPGA didn't boot.
-In this case, the FPGA will be no longer be running as a valid image is not available.
-Another update must be performed<br>See [FPGA bitstreams](#fpga-bitstreams) to understand how the update process is done
+Automatically wakes up the FPGA if it is shutdown.
+If the update is interrupted part way through, the FPGA will no longer be running a valid application, and must be updated again.
+See [FPGA bitstreams](#fpga-bitstreams) to understand how the update process is done
 | `state()` **function** ❌                      | Returns the current state of the FPGA:<br>- `'RUNNING'` if the FPGA is running a valid bitstream.<br>- `'NOT_POWERED'` if the FPGA is not powered<br>- `'BAD_BITSTREAM'` if the FPGA can't run the bitstream stored in memory.
 Another `update()` must be performed.
 | `ON` **constant** ❌                           | Equal to `True`.
 For use with `fpga.power()`.
 Used to turn the FPGA on.
 | `OFF` **constant** ❌                          | Equal to `False`.
 For use with `fpga.power()`.
 Used to turn the FPGA off.